Vinci08/DataQuest/README.md

 # DataQuest
 All Data Quest Projects

-CIA World Fact: Working with Python and SQLite
-Chinook Record: Answer Business Question with SQL
+CIA World Fact: Working with Python and SQLite/n Chinook Record: Answer Business Question with SQL
 Data Visualization: Use Matplotlib to create plot/multiple plots in Python Designing and Creating a Database: Schema